lmagyar/prim-sync/README.md

       - Server Start Directory: /storage/emulated/0
       - Prevent Standby: enable
       - Announce server in LAN: enable if you use zeroconf (DNS-SD)
-      - Servername: make it unique, especially when multiple phones are synced
+      - Servername: make it unique, even if you don't use zeroconf, especially when multiple phones are synced, because this will be used as unique identifier to store the per-device-sync-state between runs
       - SFTP Hostkey algorithms: enable at least ed25519
       - Other options can be disabled or left unchanged
 - Close and restart the whole app, not just stop/start the server